Peter O'Mara: Biography

 He was a prizewinner for Jazz Composition 1980 & 1982, awarded by the NSW Jazz Action Society.

 O'Mara moved to Munich, Germany in late 1981 and quickly established himself as one of the most versatile guitarists and composers in Europe.
 In 1982 he invited Australian saxophonist Dale Barlow to join him for a four-week tour of Germany and Austria.
 Peter had been able to secure Wayne Darling on bass and Bill Elgart on drums.
 The success of this project lead to the creation of a trio "Sundial" which performed regularly until 1990, also including tours with Kenny Wheeler as special guest.
-In 1985 Peter was invited by jazz bassist Detlev Beier to join the faculty of the Kontaktstudium at the Hochschule für Musik und Theater Hamburg as well as jazz workshops in Ibbenbüren and Bielfeld.
-It was here that he met trumpeter Uli Beckerhoff who soon involved Peter in various projects including the International Skoda All Star Band as well as an annual workshop in Trier, featuring musicians like Norma Winstone, Maria Joao, John Taylor, John Marshall, Matthias Nadolny and Bruno Castellucci.
+In 1985 Peter was invited by jazz bassist Detlev Beier to join the faculty of the Kontaktstudium at the Hochschule für Musik und Theater Hamburg as well as jazz workshops in Ibbenbüren and Bielefeld.
+It was here that he met trumpeter Uli Beckerhoff who soon involved Peter in various projects including the International Skoda All Star Band as well as an annual workshop in Trier, featuring musicians like Norma Winstone, Maria Pia De Vito, John Taylor, John Marshall, Matthias Nadolny and Bruno Castellucci.
 Another important contact was Austrian bassist Adelhard Roidinger with whom Peter performed in a variety of settings from duo to quintet.
 In late 1989 Adelhard asked Peter to join the faculty at the Bruckner University in Linz, Austria.
 In 1992 another teaching position presented itself, this time at the Richard Strauss Conservatorium in Munich, later becoming part of the Hochschule Für Musik und Theater.
 Peter holds tenured professorships at both of these institutions.
-In 1990 a chance meeting with saxophonist and composer Klaus Doldinger lead to him being invited to join the legendary Jazz-Rock group Passport where he performed for over 23 years, touring Europe a number of times as well as South Africa, Brazil, Morocco and New Zealand.
-As of late 2019 he is again performing occasionally with them.
+In 1990 a chance meeting with saxophonist and composer Klaus Doldinger lead to him being invited to join the legendary Jazz-Rock group Passport where he performed for over 25 years, touring Europe a number of times as well as South Africa, Brazil, Morocco and New Zealand.
+As of late 2019 he is again performing occasionally with the group.
 Another opportunity came in 1999 when he was asked to join the legendary Jazz-Rock group "United Jazz and Rock Ensemble" where he also contributed two compositions to the group's cd "X".